cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 #### Geometry Example

-This example creates a polygon instance and uses `STExteriorRing()` to return the exterior ring of the polygon as a `LineString`:&#x20;
+This example creates a polygon instance and uses `STExteriorRing()` to return the exterior ring of the polygon as a `LineString`:

 ```sql
 DECLARE @g geometry;